sebastiansauer/thesisdown-apa/README.md

 # bookdown-apa
-This repo provides an APA-friendly version of the bookdown/markdown template
+This repo provides an APA-friendly version of the bookdown/markdown template.

+The examples and some some formatting are suited to the German language.

+EARLY DEVELOPMENT!